-Data from China’s General Administration of Customs show China’s net finished steel exports (exports minus imports) rose 29% compared to December last year.
-Net finished steel exports for the full year 2023 at 104.3 million tonnes were 26% higher than in 2023.
+Data from China’s General Administration of Customs show net finished steel exports (exports minus imports) in September, 2025 at 9.9 million tonnes, 3.3% higher than in September, 2024.
+Net finished steel exports in the first nine months of 2025 were 10.2% higher than in the first nine months of 2024.

 China monthly crude steel production